 What can I expect students to already know about the topics we’ll cover in class?

 Knowing whether or not it is reasonable to assume that a second-year student has a basic definition of citizenship, for example, makes a great deal of difference for your tutorial lesson planning on that same topic.
 This question also helps you to see how individual courses fit into the broader curriculum, which can be difficult to see if you TA the same course repeatedly or if there is little coordination between different instructors about basic benchmarks.

 How can I access the lecture materials?

-Many CIs automatically add TAs to the course Portal site where lecture slides can be downloaded, but others may not.
+Many CIs automatically add TAs to the course Quercus site where lecture slides can be downloaded, but others may not.
 Being able to keep track of the specific content covered in lectures throughout the term significantly helps with lesson planning and grading.

 CONSISTENCY IN THE MULTIPLE TA TEACHING TEAM

 Since there are multiple TAs for this course, how can we make sure there is consistency among the tutorial sections?

 This is a crucial question when you are in a group teaching community, and asking about this can surface other important issues, such as: developing congruent learning objectives, setting consistent lesson plans, and clarifying administrative matters – everything from who grants assignment extensions to evaluating and recording participation marks.